 Monday, 30 April 2018: Talk - ‘Container Gardening’ by Rosemary Ward

+The second Garden Group visit this summer is to an exotic garden in Costessey.
 Crete Lodge is on a plot just over one acre and is laid out in a series of exotic gardens.
 There is a huge range of mature, diverse and rare species.
 Crete Lodge has featured in the national press and on BBC Gardeners’ World in October 2017.
-Further details and a booking form will appear in the June edition of Renaissance.
+Please note that the garden is on two levels and the bottom level is accessible by various sets of steps.
+The owners, Keith and Melissa Scott, normally provide an introduction to the garden and are on hand throughout the visit to answer questions.
+They will walk round with those who wish to be accompanied and you are also free to wander on your own.

-Monday 1 October 2018.
-Talk by Peter Skeggs-Gooch from Thorncroft Clematis
+Monday, 1 October 2018: Talk – ‘The Complete Guide to Clematis’ by Peter Skeggs-Gooch from Thorncroft Clematis

 For further information about any of the events or general enquiries about the Garden Group, please contact Pam Janacek (email@example.com).